 This is the #1 question that moms have.
-In the law of the land (aka the Affordable Care Act, #thanksObama), it is your RIGHT to have access to lactation counseling without cost-sharing for as long as you are breastfeeding.
+The Affordable Care Act gives women access to lactation counseling without cost-sharing for as long as they are breastfeeding.
 According to the National Women’s Law Center, the health care law requires all new health plans to cover “comprehensive prenatal and postnatal lactation support [and] counseling.”
 This means that breastfeeding mothers have health insurance coverage for lactation counseling without cost-sharing for as long as they are breastfeeding.

 Many moms don’t know that they have access to this amazing resource to help support them reach their breastfeeding goals or figure out what to do next if they encounter any issues.
 This post is the first in a series addressing insurance coverage for lactation support.
 Today’s post will present a general overview of the process but watch the space for posts focused on specific insurers.